 Shared taxis are usually Peugeot 504s or 505s or old spacious Mercedes saloons (common in North Africa).
 They should definitely be considered, where available (which is not everywhere).
 Your average shared taxi is certainly quicker, more comfortable (if a little crowded) and less of a palaver than taking a bus or minibus, although many shared taxis are driven by lunatic speed freaks.
-They cost a little more than the corresponding bus fare, but in most cases once the vehicle has filled up (usually with nine to 12 people, packed in like sardines) it heads more or less directly to the destination, without constant stops for passengers.
+They cost a little more than the corresponding bus fare, but in most cases once the vehicle has filled up (usually with nine to 12 people, packed in like sardines) it heads more or less directly to the destination (in most cases), without constant stops for passengers.
 You should expect to pay an additional fee for your baggage in West Africa, but usually not elsewhere.
 Motorcycle taxis can also be convenient, if dangerous.

 'Bush taxi' is something of a catch-all term and is used slightly differently across the continent.
 Basically, a bush taxi is any multiperson mode of public transport that isn't a bus.

 Small minibuses take up the slack in many African transport systems.
 All too often they are driven at breakneck speed and crammed with close to 30 people when they were designed for 18 (there's always room for one more), with a tout or conductor leaning out the side door.
 The front seat is the most comfortable, but thanks to the high number of head-on collisions in Africa, this seat is called the 'death seat': how many old bus-drivers have you seen?
 (If you do see one, be sure to choose his bus!)